It is a throbbing, burning, and often severe pain due to an irritated or damaged nerve.

 Initially, you may experience short and mild attacks with periods of remission.
 However, neuralgia can progress, causing more extended and frequent blistering pain attacks.

 The cause of some types of nerve pain is not fully understood.
 You may feel nervous pain from damage or injury to a nerve, pressure on a nerve, or changes in the way nerves work.

 The cause may also be unknown.

-An infection can affect your nerves.
-For example, the cause of postherpetic neuralgia is herpes zoster, an infection caused by the varicella virus.
+An infection can affect your nerves—for example, the cause of postherpetic neuralgia in herpes zoster, an infection caused by the varicella virus.

 The probability of having this infection increases with age.
-An infection in a specific part of the body can also affect a nearby nerve.
+An infection in a specific body part can also affect a nearby nerve.
 For example, if you have an infection in a tooth, it can affect the nerve and cause pain.

 Multiple sclerosis (MS) is a disease caused by the deterioration of myelin, the covering of the nerves.
 Trigeminal neuralgia can occur in someone with MS.